mirlca/mirlca-website/posts/presentation-at-atlas-colloquium-february-2021.md

 * Xambó, A., Roma, G., Lerch, A., Barthet, M., & Fazekas, G. (2018).
 Live Repurposing of Sounds: MIR Explorations with Personal and Crowdsourced Databases. *Proceedings of the International Conference on New Interfaces for Musical Expression*, Virginia Tech, pp. 364–369.

-## Acknowledgments

-Thanks to Prof. Ellen Do for the invitation, to the attendees for their interesting questions, and to ATLAS Institute University of Colorado Boulder for hosting the event.